mrisher/smtp-sts/spec.md

   certificate MUST be valid according to that record (as described by [@!RFC7672]).

+A sending MTA who does not support the validation method required--for example, an MTA that does not have a DNSSEC-compatible resolver--MUST behave as though the policy did not validate.
+As described in the section on _Policy_ _Application_, a policy which has not ever been successfully validated MUST not be used to reject mail.

 # Policy Application

 When sending to an MX at a domain for which the sender has a valid non-expired